Inauguration of James A. Garfield: Inaugural ball

 Garfield's inaugural ball was hosted the night of the inauguration in the Smithsonian Institution's Arts and Industries Building, completed earlier that year.
 The centerpiece of the celebration was a large "Statue of America" in the museum's rotunda, who held an electric light in her raised right hand.
-The music at the event was directed by conductor John Philip Sousa, and performed by the Germania Orchestra of Philadelphia and the U.S. Marine Band.
+The music at the event was directed by conductor John Philip Sousa, and performed by the Germania Orchestra of Philadelphia and the United States Marine Band.